Budgeting with a Partner

 - Add all your accounts

-- As paychecks roll in, record those deposits into the corresponding accounts (categorized as To be Budgeted)
+- As paychecks roll in, record those deposits into the corresponding accounts (categorized as Ready to Assign)

 - Work together to give those dollars jobs.